 - Flammable decorations including natural or artificial Christmas trees

 - Halogen lamps

-- Hot plates, toasters, toaster ovens, grills, or other open flame or heating coil devices
+- Hot plates, pressure cookers, toasters, toaster ovens, grills, or other open flame or heating coil devices

 There is no storage space for students' use in public areas of the residence halls.
 Please do not bring more personal property than you can keep within your room.
 Students may not store belongings in the residence halls during the summer.
 Students who need or wish to store belongings during the summer are encouraged to use local commercial storage facilities.